rifkifi/Agile-HW-Design-RNG/README.md

 ### 2.3 Hardware Modules Descriptions

-#### SHA256 Module
+#### 2.3.1 SHA256 Module

-Module implementation is based on [Secure Hash Standard Document](https://csrc.nist.gov/files/pubs/fips/180-2/final/docs/fips180-2.pdf) published by National
-Institute of Standards and Technology (NIST)
+Single-block SHA-256 core that follows FIPS 180-2 to hash a 512-bit message block (entropy in this project) into a 256-bit digest (as key for Generator Core in this project).
+Module implementation is based on [Secure Hash Standard Document](https://csrc.nist.gov/files/pubs/fips/180-2/final/docs/fips180-2.pdf) published by National Institute of Standards and Technology (NIST)

 - IO (file: `Agile-HW-Design-RNG/src/main/scala/SHA256.scala`)